hauschkaured/Minimal-Headway/index.md

 ---
-title: Welcome to my blog
+title: Minimal Headway, a blog about transit and mathematics.
 ---